isc-projects/stork/doc/man/stork-server.8.rst

 The ``--db-sslmode`` argument can have one of the following values:

 ``disable``
-  disable encryption between the Stork server and the PostgreSQL database.
+  disable encryption between the Stork Server and the PostgreSQL database.

 ``require``
   use secure communication but do not verify the server's identity unless the